Tui perched on mamaku with insect in beak

 A trip to Zealandia isn't complete without the obligatory kākā photo — and it's a wonderful time of year to photograph them as the parents are starting to bring their fledglings down to the feeders.

-Janice kindly let me use her Canon 1DX Mark II and within 30 seconds I'd snapped this photo of a tūī.
+Janice kindly let me use her Canon 1DX Mark II, and within 30 seconds, I'd snapped this photo of a tūī.
 A great camera, but oh so heavy!
-It was a good reminder why I continue to shoot with a micro four-thirds kit.
+It was a good reminder of why I continue to shoot with a micro four-thirds kit.

 Zealandia inspires so much of my photo-art.
-This piece is called "Visions of Yesterday - Visions of Tomorrow."
-UPDATE: I ended up reworking it hugely, and it eventually turned into "Visions of Zealandia" - you can see it here.
+This piece is called "Visions of Yesterday – Visions of Tomorrow."
+Update: I ended up reworking it hugely, and it eventually turned into "Visions of Zealandia".

 Back to blog